Active Release Technique in Old Saybrook

 This section will provide you with information about the following:

 If you have been to a chiropractor, you probably know that different chiropractors vary in the types of treatments they give.
+The on-going joke is “if you see a chiropractor once you will have to go back forever,” however, this depends on the chiropractor.

 An Active Release Techniques® provider is someone who has the abilities to address any soft tissue injury, in regards to the muscular component.
 Often this is a critical, yet overlooked aspect of an injury.